stolksdorf/JsonGen/README.md

 # What is it?
-Jsongen is library for generating tons of random data in JSON format.
+Jsongen is library for generating random JSON data.
 It uses a simple markup and handful of included functions.
 By passing a markup'd JSON object through `jsongen` it will return the randomized data as a JSON object.

-	var basicExample = jsongen([
+	var users = jsongen([
 		'{{repeat(2)}}',
 		{
 			name    : '{{name()}}',